mobluse/coderdojo-raspbian-sv/README.md

 First you install NOOBS on an SD-card.
 You can use Windows or Mac OS X for this, but below is shown for Raspbian Linux.

-The next three paragraphs may be skipped if you have a new, blank SD-card.
+The next two paragraphs may be skipped if you have a new, blank SD-card.

 Use this to list partitions:
 sudo fdisk -l